PopovEvgeniy/unrarwizard/readme.txt

 1.0.9 - Small changes.
 1.1 - Small bug was fixed.
 1.1.1 - 1.1.2 - Small changes.
-1.1.3 - A bug with non-latin charactes path was fixed.
+1.1.3 - A bug with non-Latin characters path was fixed.
+1.1.3.0.1 – Documentation was updated.